Articles

 • Do not treat sleep apnoea or other serious sleep disorders

 Nasal strips can be part of your toolkit for quieter nights if your snoring starts in the nose.
-They lift the nasal passages to improve airflow and may reduce congestion‑related snoring.
-But they aren’t a cure for all snoring or obstructive sleep apnoea.
-For lasting relief, address underlying causes like weight management, sleeping position, or consult a doctor for persistent sleep issues.
-If you’re ready to try nasal strips, check out our guide to getting better sleep with Ventriq Sleep Strips or learn how these strips can boost athletic performance in our article Boost Your Workout.
+They lift the nasal passages to improve airflow and may reduce congestion related snoring significantly.
+For lasting relief, it also helps to address underlying causes such as allergen management, sleeping position, and where relevant, structural nasal issues.

 Previous